-That being said, it’s essential that we have control over our sleeping habits.
+That being said, we must have control over our sleeping habits.
 In this collection, I’ll be sharing with you some of my favorite Apple Watch apps that I use to track my sleep.

-Sleep++ is the most commonly used app for Apple Watch owners.
-The application leverage the existence accelerometer in your watch to register:
+Sleep++ is the most commonly used tracking app for Apple Watch owners.
+The application leverages the existence of accelerometer in your watch to register:

-When you wake up in the morning, the app provides you with instant feedback.
+When you wake up in the morning, the app provides you with instant feedback on your sleeping habits.
 One great feature of Sleep++ is that it allows you to synchronize your sleep data with the health app and other HealthKit apps.

-The new version of the app now explains the quality of your sleep from each night.
+The new version of the app now explains the quality of your night’s sleep from each night.
 It tells you when you slept best and at what time you were restless.
-With the major focus on HealthKit, the Sleep++ app is sure to become one of the favorite apps for Apple Watch users.
+With the major focus on HealthKit, the Sleep++ app is one of the favorite apps for Apple Watch users.

-Pillow is a “smart sleep tracking” app that works on your iPhone, iPad, and Apple Watch.
-With advanced algorithm, the app detects motion and sound patterns in your sleep, provide an in-depth analysis of how well you slept, and it can also analyze your heart rate at night as well.
+The Pillow automatic sleep tracker is a “smart sleep tracking” app that works on your iPhone, iPad, and Apple Watch.
+With an advanced algorithm, the app detects motion and sound patterns in your sleep, provides an in-depth analysis of how well you slept, and it can also analyze your heart rate at night as well.

 This amazing sleep tracker is now available on the App Store for free.

-AutoSleep on the other hands does not require such action.
+AutoSleep, on the other hand, does not require such action.
 As the name suggested, it will automatically track your sleep as you wear your Apple Watch to sleep.
-When the morning comes, a notification will be sent to out when your iPhone is unlocked.
+When the morning comes, a notification will be sent out when your iPhone is unlocked.

 You can also track your sleep without wearing the Apple Watch.
-However, identifying your sleep’s quality is now out of the equation.
+However, identifying your sleep quality is now out of the equation.
 AutoSleep can only track how long you slept.